[Updated with 24/7 emergency number, October 2017. Read about our major 2016 revision process here.]

 What to Do

 That said, we will not tolerate harassment of DLF community members in any form.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the DLF staff or a designated community volunteer immediately.
-DLF staff and official community volunteers or ambassadors can be identified by their name badges.
+On site, DLF staff and official community volunteers can be identified by their name badges and white lanyards.
 They will assist participants by contacting hotel/venue security or local law enforcement, providing escorts, or otherwise helping those experiencing harassment to feel safe for the duration of the event.